 The cabinet primer renovates your cabinet and other shelving furniture.
 It leaves a smooth finish on the surface.
 The beauty is enhanced, and it lasts longer.
 The formula sticks even on surfaces that are hard to stick.

 It consists of polyurethane and varnish.
 The coating is water-based, and it has excellent adhesion.
 It gives better results for re-coating.
 It also works on ceramic tile, Formica, Melamine, and glossy painted surfaces.

 It is easy to apply using a roller or a brush.
 It is washable and has leveled.
 For washing, you need water and soap.
 One gallon covers eight feet of upper and lower cabinets.
 It gives you a tough coating on porous surfaces.

 Giani Countertop Primer

-It gives a white granite look that is bright to the cabinet.
 The application takes a week to dry, and the gallon covers 35 square feet.
 That is the standard surface area for cabinets.
+It gives a white granite look that is bright to the cabinet.

-The topcoat is durable and protects your cabinet from everyday use.
+The top coat is durable and protects your cabinet from everyday use.
 It comes in five different colors that match different kitchen designs.

 Rust-Oleum 329598 Primer

-The low odor primer is ideal for cabinetry since it is non-toxic to food and utensils.
+The low-odor primer is ideal for cabinetry since it is non-toxic to food and utensils.
 It gives a vintage look to the kitchen.
 It is easy to clean up using soap and water.
-The coat dries in 30 minutes and the gallon covers up to 150 square feet.
+The coat dries in 30 minutes, and the gallon covers up to 150 square feet.
 It is easy to apply.